-HDHPs: In order to be an HDHP, a plan in 2007 must have a deductible of at least \$1,100 for self-only coverage or \$2,200 for family coverage.
-An HDHP in 2006 may not have a total out-of-pocket exposure of more than \$5,500 for self-only coverage or \$11,000 for family coverage.
+HDHPs: In order to be an HDHP, a plan in 2008 must have a deductible of at least \$1,100 for self-only coverage or \$2,200 for family coverage.
+An HDHP in 2008 may not have a total out-of-pocket exposure of more than \$5,600 for self-only coverage or \$11,200 for family coverage.
 The deductible minimums and out-of-pocket maximums are indexed for inflation.
 The out-of-pocket amount includes the deductible as well as copays and other amounts a covered individual must pay for covered benefits.
 For network plans, the out-of-pocket requirement only includes the out-of-pocket amounts for benefits provided in network.
 Out-of-pocket expenses do not include amounts paid by covered individuals for benefits excluded by reasonable benefit restrictions or exclusions.

-Contribution Limits: Annual contributions to HSAs are limited to \$2,850 (for self-only coverage in 2007) or \$5,650 (for family coverage in 2007).
-For network plans, only the deductible for benefits provided in-network is taken into account for purposes of determining the HSA maximum contribution.
+Contribution Limits: Annual contributions to HSAs are limited to \$2,900 (for self-only coverage in 2008) or \$5,800 (for family coverage in 2008).
 Maximum contributions are based on the sum of monthly limits, with contributions pro rated for individuals who are not eligible individuals for the entire year.
-For the initial year of HDHP coverage, however, an individual will be entitled to an entire year's contribution limit, subject to a recapture of some that contribution (plus an additional 10 percent tax on that amount) if the individual does not remain in an HDHP for the 12-month period following the end of that first year.
+Under certain circumstances, such as the initial year of HDHP coverage, an individual will be entitled to an entire year's contribution limit for less than a full year's HDHP coverage, subject to a recapture of some of that contribution (plus an additional 10 percent tax on the recaptured amount) if the individual does not remain in an HDHP for the 12-month period following the end of that year.